-4. HG&E will only grant assistance for products installed no more than 90 days before the receipt of this assistance application by HG&E. All work must be completed within 12 months of application.
+4. HG&E will only grant assistance for products installed within 90 days of signing HG&E agreement.
+All work must be completed within 12 months of application.

 5. The Applicant must sign an agreement that allows for a municipal lien to be placed on the property where the work is being performed.

-10. Energy Audits are required for select projects.
-Free residential energy audits are available through MuniHELPS by calling (888) 335-7203.
-Please note, HG&E reserves the right to waive the energy audit requirement, at its discretion.
+9. Energy Audits are required for select projects.
+Free residential energy audits are available through MuniHELPS by calling (888) 333--7525.
+Please note, HG&E reserves the right to waive the energy audit requirement at its discretion.